alex1-11/cs50-final-project-2022/README.md

     3) clicks on buttons for all other simple actions:
        - 'task_delete';
        - 'task_mark'.
-    Such typizations helps having one controller (`taskAction()`) for fetching the data to backend.
+    Such typification helps having one controller (`taskAction()`) for fetching the data to backend.
 - `taskSetTriggersAll` which loops through all the tasks with `taskSetTriggers` function and also sets triggers on view/tasklist level, such as new task form and view refresh button.
 App's JS file also has functions that manage view changes, such as:
 - `taskTitleEditToggle` for toggling form to edit titles and due dates of the tasks;
-- `viewChange` which loads from database the list of tasks that met a certain criterias, updates the HTML-div with those tasks being rendered through the use of jinja templating and sets all the event listeners to keep the usability of all the buttons after changing the view.
+- `viewChange` which loads from database the list of tasks that met a certain criteria’s, updates the HTML-div with those tasks being rendered through the use of jinja templating and sets all the event listeners to keep the usability of all the buttons after changing the view.
 Other JS functions are:
-- `taskAddNew` for processing data inputed when creating new task (the process is described in the 'Create a task' section);
+- `taskAddNew` for processing data inputted when creating new task (the process is described in the 'Create a task' section);
 - `taskAction` which serves as a controller for all the actions being made with task (see the paragraph on `taskSetTriggers` function above).
 It distinguishes the input command initialized by user, loads the form data, including the task's id, being stored inside html-elements (value attributes for buttons and hidden type inputs for forms), then send the POST request to backend via `fetch('/', {...})`, and replaces the initial task's html element with the one provided in response, sets event listeners on updated task.

 ##### Jinja templates